Skip to Main Content

 Bekraf Grants, Regional Tourism Partnerships and the Honest Limits

-While Indonesia lacks a federal rebate, there are three genuine support routes.
-None of them function like a TRIP or FIMI rebate — they are smaller, slower, more discretionary and rarely fit the timeline of an inbound feature or series.
-They still matter, and they sometimes stack with co-production structures.
+Here is the breakdown.
+While Indonesia lacks a federal rebates, there are three genuine support routes.
+None of them function like a TRIP or FIMI rebates — they are smaller, slower, more discretionary and rarely fit the timeline of an inbound feature or series.
+They still matter, and they at times stack with co-production structures.

-• Bekraf (Badan Ekonomi Kreatif / Creative Economy Agency) — competitive grants for creative-economy projects, mostly oriented toward Indonesian-led productions
+• Bekraf (Badan Ekonomi Kreatif / Creative Economy Agency) — competitive grants for creative-economy projects, mostly oriented toward Indonesian-led shoots

-• Regional tourism partnerships — provincial governments in Bali, Yogyakarta, NTT (Komodo/Flores) and West Java occasionally co-fund productions that promote tourism
+• Regional tourism partnerships — provincial governments in Bali, Yogyakarta, NTT (Komodo/Flores) and West Java occasionally co-fund shoots that promote tourism

 • Indonesian Film Producer's Association (APROFI) facilitation — softer support around permits and access, not a cash mechanism

-• International co-production structures — the legal route for accessing a partner country's incentives while shooting physically in Indonesia
+• Global co-productions structures — the legal route for accessing a partner country's incentives while shooting in person in Indonesia

 How Bekraf Grants Actually Work

-Bekraf grants are awarded through periodic open calls and are weighted toward Indonesian production companies, Indonesian-language content and projects with clear creative-economy outcomes.
-Inbound foreign producers can access them only via a structured partnership with an Indonesian co-producer, and even then the grant scale typically lands in the tens to low hundreds of thousands of US dollars rather than the multi-million-dollar outlays a TRIP or Italian Tax Credit Cinema would deliver.
-The application paperwork is in Bahasa Indonesia, the cycles are slow, and the timing rarely aligns with a foreign feature's prep window.
-Treat any Bekraf upside as bonus financing, not a budget anchor.
+Bekraf grants are awarded through periodic open calls and are weighted toward Indonesian production firms, Indonesian-language content and projects with clear creative-economy outcomes.
+Inbound foreign producers can access them only via a structured partnership with an Indonesian co-producer.
+Even then the grant scale mostly lands in the tens to low hundreds of thousands of US dollars rather than the multi-million-dollar outlays a TRIP or Italian Tax Credit Cinema would deliver.
+The application forms is in Bahasa Indonesia, the cycles are slow, and the timing rarely aligns with a foreign feature's prep window.
+Treat any Bekraf upside as bonus funding, not a budget anchor.

 Regional Tourism Partnerships in Bali, Yogyakarta and NTT

-Provincial governments — particularly Bali, Yogyakarta and Nusa Tenggara Timur (which administers Komodo and Flores) — periodically partner with productions that showcase the destination.
-Support is typically in-kind: location fee waivers, accelerated permitting, government liaison, sometimes hotel partnerships.
+Provincial governments — specific Bali, Yogyakarta and Nusa Tenggara Timur (which administers Komodo and Flores) — periodically partner with shoots that showcase the destination.
+Support is mostly in-kind: location fee waivers, accelerated permitting, government liaison, at times hotel partnerships.
 Cash co-funding does happen but is small (low six figures USD at the high end), discretionary, and tied to negotiated visibility commitments.
-These deals are made through the relevant provincial tourism office (Dinas Pariwisata) with the involvement of a local fixer or production services company who knows the people, the budget cycles and the cultural protocol.
-They are real and worth pursuing for productions with a tourism-aligned story, but they are not a rebate.
+These deals are made through the relevant provincial tourism office (Dinas Pariwisata) with the role of a local fixer or production services firm who knows the people, the budget cycles and the cultural protocol.
+They are real and worth pursuing for shoots with a tourism-aligned story.
+But they are not a rebates.

 Co-Production as the Real Incentive Route

-For producers who genuinely need an incentive against an Indonesian shoot, the most viable route is to structure as an official co-production with a country that has a working rebate and a co-production treaty or bilateral framework.
-Australia (Producer Offset), France (TRIP), Singapore (various funds) and increasingly the UAE have all hosted shoots with Indonesian physical-production components inside a co-production structure.
-The Indonesian-side spend does not generate Indonesian credits — it generates eligibility for the partner country's program through the agreed allocation.
-This is a meaningful financing move for the right project and is one of the conversations to have early with a fixer who works across both jurisdictions.
+For producers who genuinely need an incentive against an Indonesian shoot, the most viable route is to structure as an official co-production with a country that has a working rebates and a co-production treaty or bilateral framework.
+Australia (Producer Offset), France (TRIP), Singapore (many funds) and increasingly the UAE have all hosted shoots with Indonesian physical-production parts inside a co-production structure.
+The Indonesian-side spend does not create Indonesian credits — it creates eligibility for the partner country's program through the agreed allocation.
+This is a meaningful funding move for the right project and is one of the conversations to have early with a fixer who works across both jurisdictions.

 ACT 03